 PSYC-382 Independent Study in Psychology, 2 cr.
+(See

-(See PSYC-381 for description.)
+PSYC-381 for description.)
 Prereq.: PSYC-202 and consent of instructor.
 PSYC-383 Independent Study in Psychology, 3 cr.
 (See PSYC-381 for description.)
 Prereq.: PSYC-202 and consent of instructor.

-PSYC-391 Field Experience in Psychology I, 3 cr.
-Experiential learning in psychology-related settings (such as psychiatric hospitals and schools) integrating both academic work and on-the-job experience.
+PSYC-391 Field Experience in Psychology I, 3 cr.Experiential learning in psychology-related settings (such as psychiatric hospitals and schools) integrating both academic work and on-the-job experience.
 Arrangements should be made in the term prior to registration.
-(Formerly PSYC-379) Prereg.: 9 credit hours of psychology, and consent of instructor.
+(Formerly PSYC-379)

 PSYC-392 Field Experience in Psychology II, 3 cr.
 Advanced and specialized work.
 (See PSYC-391 for description).
 Arrangements should be made in the term prior to registration.
-(Formerly PSYC-380) Prereq.: PSYC-391.
+(Formerly PSYC-380) Prereg.: PSYC-391.